phalcon-orphanage/docs/es/reference/acl.rst

     // Setup the $acl
     // ...

-    // Bind the eventsManager to the acl component
+    // Bind the eventsManager to the ACL component
     $acl->setEventsManager($eventManagers);

 Implementing your own adapters